 In DBT, it is important for the individual and the therapist to build a strong, trusting relationship.
 They work together to identify behaviours that are self- harmful and to recognize the feelings and situations, which start or “trigger” these behaviours.
 Then they practice new skills to cope with “trigger situations.”
 DBT typically has both individual and group sessions.

 In DBT, people learn to be aware (or mindful) of their feelings in certain situations, and how to control their reactions.
-For example, a person with binge-eating disorder will learn to recognize the types of feelings that cause them to binge, a harmful behaviour.
+For example, a person with binge-eating disorder will learn to recognize the types of feelings that lead them to binge, a harmful behaviour.
 They may recognize that they binge when feeling anxious while under stress at work.
-DBT can help them start to manage these feelings of anxiety in a healthy way by using skills, which can include mindfulness or relaxation
+DBT can help them start to manage these feelings of anxiety in a healthy way by using skills, which can include mindfulness or self-soothing.

 Interpersonal Therapy (IPT)